 6. What is included in an overnight stay?

 Our nightly rates are all-inclusive and, unless otherwise noted, are priced per couple.
-All rates include:
+Rates include:

 7. What is the dining like?

 Meals are casual and served family-style.
 Breakfast is at 9:00am, lunch at 1:00pm, and dinner at 6:30pm.
 For early risers, continental breakfast is available starting at 7:30am.
 We serve hors d’oeuvres during social hour at 6:00pm.
 Don’t miss the meals!
 Not only is the food delicious, but mealtime is also when you learn about the naturalist-led activities.

 8. Do you offer in-room dining?

 With the exception of the occasional picnic lunch, all meals are served in the Hunting Lodge.
 However, if you request a sack lunch the night before, you may pick it up after breakfast the next day, put it in your bicycle basket and enjoy it at the location of your choice.